stenlisuryadinata/Python_Machine_learning_projects/README.md

   bash
   brew link --overwrite pmix
   ```
 After resolving the conflict, you should be able to proceed with your installations.
-I